redis/redis-doc/topics/modules-api-ref.md

             int32_t dbnum_first;    // Swap Db first dbnum
             int32_t dbnum_second;   // Swap Db second dbnum

+     RedisModuleEvent_ReplBackup

+         Called when diskless-repl-load config is set to swapdb, And redis needs to backup the the current database for the possibility to be restored later.
+A module with global data and maybe with aux_load and aux_save callbacks may need to use this notification to backup / restore / discard its globals.
+         The following sub events are available:

+             REDISMODULE_SUBEVENT_REPL_BACKUP_CREATE
+             REDISMODULE_SUBEVENT_REPL_BACKUP_RESTORE
+             REDISMODULE_SUBEVENT_REPL_BACKUP_DISCARD

 The function returns `REDISMODULE_OK` if the module was successfully subscribed